thingsboard/thingsboard.github.io/docs/user-guide/ui/dashboards.md

 #### Step 3.
 Select IoT dashboard

 select the IoT dashboard from the list and apply changes.
-Please note that you can also check the "Always Fullscreen" mode to prevent user from navigating to different dashboards/screens.
+Please note that you can also check the "Always Fullscreen" mode to prevent a user from navigating to different dashboards/screens.

 ![image](/images/user-guide/ui/default-dashboard.png)